Powerlearnproject/se-day1-assignment-ChidiUmeh/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
 Prompt Engineering is the practice of designing and optimizing prompts to effectively interact with AI models, ensuring accurate and relevant responses.
 Importance:
 Enhances AI Performance – Well-crafted prompts improve response accuracy and relevance.